 - May 8, 2019: Public Hearing with Planning Commission

-- May 21, 2019: First Reading at City Council Regular Meeting (Tentative Date)
+- June 4, 2019: First Reading at City Council Regular Meeting

-- June 4, 2019: Second Reading/Public Hearing at City Council Regular Meeting (Tentative Date)
+- June 18, 2019: Second Reading/Public Hearing at City Council Regular Meeting

 Community Engagement for this project included community surveys; email updates to solicit comments on drafts; meetings with groups and individuals on request; regular Working Group meetings; open houses; outreach to developers, contractors, and architects; updates to pertinent boards and commissions; and joint work sessions with Council and Planning Commission at each phase.